-47. REPEAT KEY (REP) FIRST TEST
+46. REPEAT KEY (REP) FIRST TEST

 When it is desired to repeat the test of a certain district selector circuit, one of the repeat keys is operated depending upon which test it is desired to repeat.
-The operation of the "REP" First Test" key (a) opens the circuit through the (R-3) switch, preventing the class circuit for advancing to next position, (b) opens the circuit through the stepping magnet of the line finder connector, preventing stepping to the next terminal, (c) opens the circuit for stepping the class selector, (d) closes circuits for advancing the (R-1) switch from position 16 and 18, and (e) opens the circuit through the (CT) relay preventing its reoperation on the repeat test.
-Otherwise the circuit functions in the usual manner testing the circuit repeatedly as described for the first revolution of the (R-1)
+The operation of the "REP" First Test" key. (a) opens the circuit through the (R-3) switch, preventing the class circuit from advancing to next position. (b) opens the circuit through the stepping magnet of the line finder connector, preventing stepping to the next terminal. (c) opens the circuit for stepping the class selector. (d) closes circuits for advancing the (R-1) switch from position 16 and 18, and (e) opens the circuit through the (CT) relay preventing its reoperation on the repeat test.
+Otherwise the circuit functions in the usual mammer testing the circuit repeatedly as described for the first revolution of the (R-1) switch.

-switch.
 With "E" wiring the key must be operated while (R-3) switch is in the first test.
-With "K" wiring the (REP) key may be operated at any time as the operation of the (REP) relay in pos.
-7 or R-1 switch closes the above paths at the proper time.
-(REP) 1st Test - key must not be operated at the same time the (RCI) key is operated.
+With "K" wiring the (REP) key may be operated at any time as the operation of the (REP) relay in position 7 or R-1 switch closes the above paths at the proper time.

-48. REPEAT KEY SECOND TEST
+47. REPEAT KEY SECOND TEST

-The operation of the ""REP" Second Test" key (a) prevents the stepping magnet associated with the line finder connector from operating and moving the brush assembly of this connector to the next terminal as in the second revolution of a regular test, (b) closes a circuit for advancing the (R-1) switch from position 18 and (c) prevents the (R-3) switch from advancing by opening the operating circuit of the (SR-1) relay.
+The operation of the "REP" Second Test" key (a) prevents the stepping magnet associated with the line finder connector from operating and moving the brush assembly of this connector to the next terminal as in the second revolution of a regular test, (b) closes a circuit for advancing the (R-1) switch from position 18 and (c) prevents the (R-3) switch from advancing by opening the operating circuit of the (SR-1) relay.
 Ground on the (ST) key advances the switch to position 2 from which point the repeat test of the second revolution is performed in a manner similar to the regular test in the second revolution.
 The test circuit continues to repeat the test until the key is released.
 With "E" wiring the key must be operated while the (R-3) switch is in the 2nd test position.
-(Rep) 2nd Test - Key must not be operated at the same time the (RCO) key is operated.

-49. REPEAT KEY THIRD TEST
+48. HEPRAT KEY THIRD TEST

-The operation of ""REP" Third Test" key, (a) closes a circuit to advance the (R-1) switch from position 18, (b) opens the circuit through the stepping magnet associated with the line finder connector, preventing its operation and (c) prevents the (R-3) switch from being advanced by opening the operating circuit of the (SR-1) relay.
+The operation of "RWP" Third Test" key, (a) closes a circuit to advance the (R-1) switch from position 18, (b) opens the circuit through the stepping magnet associated with the line finder connector, preventing its operation and (c) prevents the (R-3) switch from being advanced by opening the operating circuit of the (SR-1) relay.
 The third revolution test is repeated in the usual manner.
 When the operated (REP) key is released the circuit continues making routine tests.
 With "E" wiring the key must be operated during the 3rd test.
-(REP) 3rd Test - Key must not be operated at the same time (RCO) Key is operated.

-50. STOP AUTOMATIC TEST
+49. STOP AUTOMATIC TEST